 With a history dating back to over a thousand years ago, the West London town of Hayes has a whole host of interesting facts attributed to it.
 These include being the UK headquarters for some of the biggest names in retail such as Heinz and Fujitsu and was also the former home of EMI Records.
 The town’s name is famously inscribed on the back of all of The Beatles’ records before EMI Records moved.
 As well as its famous links, Hayes is also home to a team of Helping Hands carers that offer support for a variety of different care needs across the area.

-Branch Manager Lorna and her team of dedicated carers created personalised care packages to suit each individual.
+The team of dedicated carers create personalised care packages to suit each individual.
 They are able to offer support across Eden Park, Hayes, Keyes, Southborough and the surrounding areas.

-Since our inception in 1989, we’ve been providing person-centred care for thousands of people across the country to enable them to stay in the comfort and familiarity of their own home.
-Lorna and her team are committed to continuing this expert service to enable people across Hayes to have a high level of care delivered to them while they’re at home.
+Since our inception in 1989, we’ve been providing person-centred home care for thousands of people across the country to enable them to stay in the comfort and familiarity of their own home.
+The team are committed to continuing this expert service to enable people across Hayes to have a high level of care delivered to them while they’re at home.

 Covering everything from personal care, toileting needs, mobility support, help with light housework duties and cooking, visiting care is designed to fit in with your daily routines and schedule so that you don’t have to choose between living at home or moving into residential care.

 As well as supporting you with practical tasks and physical aid, our carers are also there to listen to you and be a friendly face that you can get to know and trust.
 So, if you struggle to get to the local shops and need someone to accompany you there, our carers will travel with you and even go for a cup of tea and slice of cake with you, so that you can have a chat about the local news, your family or even the weather.